Permission to be wobbly

 This week I’ve been fighting a bug.
 (You don’t need to feel sorry for me, I’m doing a great job at that.)
 As I decided each day whether to go ahead with client appointments I’ve been reflecting on what was The Best Thing To Do – for me and for my clients.
 Never an easy one to figure out, this is even less clearcut with online work when the factor of “Is it in the best interest of my clients to be infected with my snotty bug?” is removed.
 And I don’t have the additional effort of hauling myself through the cold to a rented room in the city.

-I’ve been remembering an article I read when I first started working with clients (alas, I can’t remember the reference) which spoke of the ethical requirements of self-care.
+I’ve been remembering an article I read when I first started working with clients which spoke of the ethical requirements of self-care.
 That as therapists we have a professional obligation to look after ourselves so that we are in the best possible position to look after others.
-At the time I read it this was gold for me; if I had a duty to look after myself it meant that I would do it, as I could circumnavigate the internal messages that told me I was being self-indulgent by doing so. possible.
+At the time I read it this was gold for me; if I had a duty to look after myself it meant that I would do it, as I could circumnavigate the internal messages that told me I was being self-indulgent.

 I’m sure my perspective is skewed by being inside the therapy world, but sometimes it feels to me that counsellors are particularly demanding of themselves and each other in the need to do things right.
 Counselling attracts people who care, who want to do well for others, who want to ‘make people happy’.
 But sometimes we can be blinded to the value of making mistakes, of having to make a judgment call in a fuzzy situation.
 Black and white decision making is so much easier!

-Self-care isn’t all chocolate cake and scented candles (as pointed out in an article I shared a month or two ago).
-In this context – of whether or not to cancel appointments – it’s not all about feeling sorry for myself and curling up under a blanket.
-Even where I may have felt anxious in anticipation, often I feel energised after a client appointment – something about being so focused on the client, about the privilege of sharing their world, about the magic that happens in therapy.
+Self-care isn’t all chocolate cake and scented candles, as has been pointed out before.
+In this context – of whether or not to cancel appointments – it’s not just a question of feeling sorry for myself and curling up under a blanket.
+Even where I may have felt anxious in anticipation, often I feel energised after an appointment – something about being so focused on that person, about being allowed a little way into their world, about our relationship, about the magic that happens in therapy.
 Is depriving myself of that feeling self-care?
 The total focus that I bring to a counselling session means that sometimes I feel as I’m ‘coming back into the world’ afterwards.
 It’s therefore an opportunity for me to be centred on something other than feeling under-the-weather – surely a form of self-care?

 And as therapists we often feel uncomfortable talking about the reality that our work is also our livelihood – we don’t like the idea that we’re charging people a fee for ‘being nice to them’.
-(NB: GuthrieTherapy recently helpfully reframed this as “therapists are people you pay to teach you how to care for yourself”.)
+(Reframe: therapists are people you pay to teach you how to care for yourself.)
 We need to make a living, and I would be dishonest pretending that potential loss of earnings isn’t a factor – financial survival is self-care too.
-There’s a practical business aspect to this though: we need to be good enough therapists otherwise our clients won’t come back.
+There’s a practical business aspect to this though: we need to be ‘good-enough’ therapists otherwise our clients won’t come back.
 If we’re putting ourselves under pressure or making a habit of working when we’re not up to it, that won’t help the bottom line.

 All of the above comes with the caveat that we need to not push ourselves to extremes – either of overwork or of self-care!
 As an example; today I felt I was functioning at 85%; I went ahead with the appointment; I did feel I had more energy afterwards but I knew also that I had recovery time, a buffer of a few hours before the next client.

-I have worked in jobs where I would go in when I was feeling rubbish – ‘presenteeism’ we called it in the HR world – because there was stuff that I could do that took less of my energy, and because I felt I had to look like I was keen.
+I have worked in jobs where I would go in when I was feeling rubbish – ‘presenteeism’ we called it in the HR world – because there was stuff that I could do that took less of my energy, and because I believed I had to ‘look keen’.
 I’ve also worked in jobs where I really needed to be 100% fit to cope with the demand of the role.
-Being self-employed the only person I’m fooling is myself and I just need to make a judgment and make the best of the situation.
+Being self-employed, the only person I’m fooling is myself, and I just need to make a judgment and make the best of the situation.

 ***As a footnote: the week after I wrote this, the bug really kicked in, totally flooring me.
 At one point I started to wonder if I would ever be well again.
 This was a good reality-check to my musings; there was no way I could have worked in that state – I could barely even think, let alone ‘focus on my client’.
 It was a reminder that sometimes there are black and white decisions!